As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 It comes in tiny spherical beads made of seventy-five percent aluminum oxide that can be used in rock tumbling, carving, etching, grinding, polishing, and lapidary work.

-TIP: Sand is the abrasive material present when rocks are naturally tumbled in nature.
-So can you use sand as the grit alternative?
+TIP: Sand is the abrasive material present when rocks naturally tumble in nature.
+So, can you use sand as the grit alternative?
 Find out more in the article below:

 Can You Tumble Rocks with Sand?
 Everything You Need to Know